wlad-aleksandrov/Playground/README.md

  * Alternatives: ServiceStack (which is paid unless you use an old version) and ASP.NET 5 WebAPI.
  * ASP.NET 5 WebAPI: DNX required, not sure how to host as a Windows Service, or as a normal process without IIS overhead.

 2. For REDIS I chose StackExchange.Redis (open-source and maintained).
-Although build primarily for Linux, there is a port to Windows by MS Open Tech @ https://github.com/ServiceStack/redis-windows
+  Although Redis is built primarily for Linux, there is a port to Windows by MS Open Tech @ https://github.com/ServiceStack/redis-windows.
+Besides there is a cloud option with Azure Redis.

 3. For WebSockets I chose SuperSocket (SuperSocketWebSocket), which is an open-source, and very mature framework.
  * Supports TLS/SSL.